 “I still can’t get used to this, it seems.”
 I just felt like a bunch of psychopaths surrounded me.

 “I will escort you both to the forest.
 We should get these drones to follow us!”
 Tu said in an excited, deep tone.
 At that point, I felt more unsafe with the drones and Tu in our tent, then I did at the prospect of being among the Annihilator out with the group.

 Tu immediately went into action as he dragged out a knife, approaching the back of the tent.
 He began cutting through the fabric and making a hole big enough for us to go through.
 “We go through here little man!”
 He said as he turned to look at me.
 I just agreed.

 “We are going to have to run!”
-Tu said as he looked out at the stretch of clearing that stood out in front of us.
+Tu said as he looked out at the stretch of clearing that stood between us and the treeline.
 “You two first, me behind and the drones behind that.”

 I looked at her, unsure what they expected.
 I felt numb inside and unable to concentrate.
 She grabbed the rifle and placed it on my back using the strap, then grabbed my hand and ran, pulling me behind her.